shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

 3) The error rates of signed network clustering are stored in the variable: “errorAllK”, where each k-th column corresponds to the error rate given a specific number of k clusters.

+Please cite our paper as
+====
+X. Shen and F.-L. Chung, "Deep network embedding for graph representation learning in signed networks," IEEE Transactions on Cybernetics, vol. 50, no. 4, pp. 1556-1568, 2020.